Duke Energy shares Nichols substation flood mitigation plan with Marion County officials

 Mosier said the company was proud to be the first utility to make those types of efforts.

-Mindy Taylor, Duke Energy's district manager for government and community relations kicked-off the discussion at Nichols Town Hall.
+Mindy Taylor, Duke Energy’s district manager for government and community relations, started the discussion at Nichols Town Hall.

 “Duke Energy has been actively preparing for hurricane season,” Taylor said.
 “We’re making significant investments in our system to make sure they’re resilient to all kinds of weather.”

-After the presentation the crowd gathered for a demonstration at the substation site, completely surrounded by the flood walls.
+After the presentation, the crowd gathered for a demonstration at the substation site, surrounded by the flood walls.
 The project was completed in 2020 to help protect the power grid from outages and extensive damage.

 Officials said the substations are a critical part of the grid, taking electricity carried by high-voltage lines from a power plant and converting it to a lower voltage through power lines.
 The Nichols substation also provides service to homes in Lake View and Green Sea Floyds.

-Duke Energy supervisor for the Marion County area Davy Gregg called it a great investment.
+Davy Gregg, Duke Energy supervisor for the Marion County area, called it a great investment.

 Gregg said three additional substations in Mullins and Marion are secured on higher ground.